peterc/webassembly-simplest-demo/README.md

 *Note: This is aimed at macOS-based users.
 Everything will be generally fine for Linux users too, but installing a recent version of LLVM/clang (or even Emscripten) is a real minefield unless you know what you're doing.*

+*Another note: Surma has written [a fantastic tutorial](https://dassur.ma/things/c-to-webassembly/) which goes much deeper into the stuff covered in this repo.
+I strongly recommend it.*

 ## Write a function in C

 Here's a basic Fibonacci sequence algorithm written in C: